Ayyubiy90/my-portfolio/README.md

 ## 🆕 Updates

    - Added a favicon using the Code icon from the header for better branding. 🎉
-- Implemented backend functionality to serve dynamic content (specify details, e.g., RESTful API, database connection). 🔄
+   - Implemented backend functionality to serve dynamic content via a Netlify function. 🔄
    - Enhanced user experience with smooth transitions and animations. 🌈
+   - Updated codebase to utilize Node.js for backend operations. 🖥️

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed:
    - 🟢 **Node.js** (v18 or higher)
    - 🟢 **npm** (v9 or higher)

 ## 🏁 Getting Started